jewelsofthought/neshama/site/personal/socio_political.md

 The T variant does not, however, increase the likelihood that someone will take up smoking in the first place.
 That is either a matter of free will or, if it is genetic, is controlled by genes somewhere else.

 It all looks neat and simple and extremely plausible.
 Genes promote smoking; smoking promotes cancer.
 However, it might be wrong.
 For another paper in Nature, and a third in its sister journal Nature Genetics, report similar studies that have drawn rather different conclusions.

 They have concluded that genetic variation there acts directly on a person's susceptibility to lung cancer, rather than acting indirectly by modifying his smoking behaviour.
 That genetic variants in the nicotine-receptor-rich part of chromosome 15 are changing not smokers' behaviour, but their susceptibility to cancer.

 What is not in doubt, however, is that there is some sort of a link between genetics and lung cancer.

 What is fascinating for me here, is that it starts with the “What causes cancer?
 Genes” – which should be rendered as “What causes cancer?
 Genes?” – and ends with the definitive statement that what is NOT in doubt is “some sort of link” between genetics and lung cancer.
-So, there is doubt about the previous statement, but there is doubt as to the concluding one as well for – there is “some sort of link” – is not a very definite or scientific conclusion at all!
+So, there is doubt about the previous statement, but there is also doubt as to the concluding one as well for – there is “some sort of link” – is not a very definite or scientific conclusion at all!

 It is all very subtle.
 Intimating that genes are responsible for our behaviour, not us.
 It falls into the same category as genes being responsible for our diseases, not our behaviour, or our lifestyle.